dbcook/openrocket-database/README.md

 compiled-in default materials.

-IMPORTANT: The material definition referenced by a component is only consulted *when the component is first created in your .ork file* !
+IMPORTANT: The material definition referenced by a component is only consulted *when the component is first created in your .ork file!
 If you subsequently save the .ork, then update the material definition in the .orc, and reload your .ork design, the material definitions for existing components __WILL NOT BE UPDATED__.
 If you change the density for some material, in order to get your design to update you must manually open the affected components, and re-select the component preset from the database.
+This behavior may seem like a bug, but is actually needed to allow .ork files to be opened by any copy of OpenRocket, even if it doesn't have the same database files or stored presets as yours.

 ### Listing available XML tags